A camper parked by a lake facing the mountains

 Here are the best sources to find free camping options across the US:

-The Bureau of Land Management is a government agency that oversees land that is remote, undeveloped and the majority of the acreage is in the western part of the US.
+The Bureau of Land Management is a government agency that oversees land that is remote and undeveloped, with the majority of the acreage being in the western part of the US.
 They do have parcels in other regions.

 You can typically camp for free for up to 14-30 consecutive days on BLM land.
 Cars, vans, and RVs are welcome, but not every location will allow tent camping.

-Depending on location, BLM may require you to secure a permit for accessing the land.
+Depending on location, BLM may require you to secure a permit to access the land.
 Some permits have a fee, and others do not.

 Some popular spots have well-defined campsites that are easy to park an RV in because others before you have found level ground.
 Other places are much more rugged and require careful driving to reach a suitable location to set up camp.